In the previous modules, you learned the foundational building blocks of modern AI applications:

 Key Points:

-Working memory is refreshed every decision cycle (e.g., each time the agent responds)
+Working memory is refreshed every iteration of the decision loop (e.g., each time the agent responds)

 It is the main input to the LLM for generating a response